reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 }

 ```
 It verifies fetching user data asynchronously with Apache HttpAsyncClient.
-It initializes HttpAsyncClient, sends 10 parallel requests to a delayed endpoint, each with a unique user ID and 3-second delay.
+It initializes HttpAsyncClient, and sends 10 parallel requests to a delayed endpoint, each with a unique user ID and 3-second delay.
 Responses are stored in a map.
 After receiving all responses, it validates their correctness: ensuring the map matches user IDs, contains no null keys/values, and no responses indicate failure.
 If exceptions occur, the test fails with an error message.
 Finally, it stops HttpAsyncClient.

 ## Asynchronous Content Stream HTTP Request / Response Exchange
-Let's now understand how to handle content stream HTTP request asynchronously.
+Let's now understand how to handle content stream HTTP requests asynchronously.
 We would extend `AbstractCharResponseConsumer` to implement the content consumer. `AbstractCharResponseConsumer` is a base class that developers can extend to create custom response consumers for handling character-based content streams.
 This class is specifically designed for scenarios where the HTTP response entity contains character data, such as text-based content like HTML, JSON, or XML.

-When extending `AbstractCharResponseConsumer`, we typically override methods as follow.
-Firstly, `start()` marks the beginning of response stream.
+When extending `AbstractCharResponseConsumer`, we typically override methods as follows.
+Firstly, `start()` marks the beginning of the response stream.
 We perform any initialization or setup tasks required for processing the incoming character data stream.
-Then we have `data()` method.
+Then we have the `data()` method.
 Apache client  repeatedly calls it to process the content received from the server.
 We implement logic to read and process the character data in chunks as it becomes available from the response stream.
 And finally, in `buildResult()` the response stream ends.
-We perform any cleanup or finalization tasks, such as closing resources or finalizing processing of the received content.
+We perform any cleanup or finalization tasks, such as closing resources or finalizing the processing of the received content.
 For error handling, we override `failed()`.

 {{% info title="Content Streaming User Scenarios" %}}